automaciej/automaciej/content/page/bio/index.md

 ---

 **Maciej** _(pron.
-MATCH-ek)_ **Bliziński** is an electric bass player based in Dublin, Ireland.
-Maciej specializes in jazz, and a number styles of Brazilian
-music: bossa nova, samba, and chorinho.
+MATCH-ek)_ **Bliziński** is a bass player based in Dublin, Ireland.
+Maciej specializes in jazz, and a number of styles of Brazilian music: bossa nova, samba, and chorinho.
 Maciej also plays nylon string and electric guitars, produces music recordings, and develops own music software.

 <!--more-->